mpv-player/mpv/README.md

 - A somewhat capable CPU.
 Hardware decoding might help if the CPU is too slow to decode video in realtime, but must be explicitly enabled with the `--hwdec` option.
-- A not too crappy GPU. mpv is not intended to be used with bad GPUs.
-There are many caveats with drivers or system compositors causing tearing, stutter, etc. On Windows, you might want to make sure the graphics drivers are current.
+- A not too crappy GPU. mpv's focus is not on power-efficient playback on embedded or integrated GPUs (for example, hardware decoding is not even enabled by default).
+Low power GPUs may cause issues like tearing, stutter, etc. The main video output uses shaders for video rendering and scaling, rather than GPU fixed function hardware.
+On Windows, you might want to make sure the graphics drivers are current.
 In some cases, ancient fallback video output methods can help (such as `--vo=xv` on Linux), but this use is not recommended or supported.

 ## Downloads